-My name is Dr. Stephanie Seul and I am an historian working on the international history of media and communication in the era of the two World Wars.
+I’m Dr. Stephanie Seul and I write about the international history of media and communication in the era of the two World Wars.

 I have published on topics such as British propaganda during the 1930s and the Second World War, the representation of Weimar antisemitism and the Holocaust in the contemporary international press and radio, the International Press Exhibition PRESSA in Cologne in 1928, and the German-Jewish press during the First World War.
 Moreover, my most recent research project explores women war reporters during the First World War from a comparative perspective.

 I work as a research associate in media history at the University of Bremen in Germany.
 This is my blog where I write about my research off the beaten track of academic journals and books hidden behind paywalls.

 27/07/2021 — I am delighted to share that I have been elected a Fellow of the Royal Historical Society (FRHistS) “in recognition of your contribution to historical scholarship”.
 The Royal Historical Society, founded in 1868, is the UK’s leading society working for historians and history.
 In 2021 nearly 4500 historians belong and contribute to the Society — as fellows and members active in the UK and worldwide.
 I feel honoured to join these champions of history.